Quickstart

 1. First run

-- Pick a workspace directory.
+- Open a project.
+Bind a directory on disk.
 Any directory works; git repositories get extra features (branch-aware file tree, the source control pane).

-~/.atrium/adapters/<name>/and injects a skill file into the tool's own skills directory (e.g.~/.claude/skills/atrium/skill.md) so the tool knows how to use the atrium CLI. - Pick a theme and telemetry preference.
+PATHfor the agent CLIs it knows about.
+Found tools install as adapters in one click.
+Each adapter writes files under~/.atrium/adapters/<name>/and injects a skill file into the tool's own skills directory (e.g.~/.claude/skills/atrium/skill.md) so the tool knows how to use the atrium CLI. - Launch your first agent.

 2. Launch an agent